ibm-cloud-docs/assistant-data/architecture.md

 Training a new model is one-time, short-running, resource-heavy activity.
 Models are trained in pods that are created on demand.
 The same pods are removed after the training is completed.
 Because of its transient nature, the training component is not considered to be one of the standard {{site.data.keyword.conversationshort}} microservices.
 The component, the training pods, only get used when a model needs to be trained.
 Training starts each time the intent user examples are added or changed in a dialog skill.

-The NLU microservice notifies the Master microservice when a new machine learning models needs to be trained.
+The CLU microservice notifies the Master microservice when a new machine learning models needs to be trained.
 The Master microservice dynamically creates training pods.
 It handles the training pod removal and retraining if a training run fails.
 It also is responsible for removing a model from MinIO if the model is deleted.
 The system determines whether a training run completed successfully based on a flag that is stored in MinIO storage.
 The Master microservice must have API access to the Docker registry where the training images are stored.
 The image metadata that is obtained from the registry is used to correctly start the training pods.

 The training pods that are started by this component are sometimes referred to as SLAD pods.
 SLAD stands for Statistical Learning and Discovery, which is the name of the research group that developed the language classifier that is used by the pods.
 The training pod names start with `tr[12]?`, followed by the internal `vn-…` ID.
 The training images are named `nlclassifier-training` or `clu-training`, depending on the chart version.
 The `${release-name}-master-config` configuration map contains the JSON template for the training pods.

-For 1.4.2, the ${release-name} is `watson-assistant`.
+For 1.4.2 and later, the ${release-name} is `watson-assistant`.
   {: note}

 ## Data store details